Codecademy/docs/content/java/concepts/calendar/terms/getWeeksInWeekYear/getWeeksInWeekYear.md

 ---
 Title: '.getWeeksInWeekYear()'
-Description: 'Returns the total number of weeks in a week year in the integer form.'
+Description: 'Returns the total number of weeks in a week year.'
 Subjects:
   - 'Computer Science'
 Tags: